roland-rad-lab/StrainMapper/README.md

 #### Advanced analysis (identification of transgenic alleles)
 ![advanced](example/Advanced.png)

-MoGeLi can also be used to identify transgenic loci.
+StrainMapper can also be used to identify transgenic loci.
 Example (a) shows the results for a pure C57BL/6J (black6) strain (after backcrossing), with the engineered constructs p48-Cre, LSL-Kras and LSL-Trp53 being preserved across generations (positive selection).
 The constructs were generated/introduced based on a 129 strain background.

 Example (b) shows a sample with a mixed background of 129 + black6 (C57BL/6J, C57BL/6NJ).
 Particularly striking is the transgenic loci Pdx1-Cre, which was generated on a FVB/NJ background.

-Additional note: MoGeLi can also be used to roughly assess the backcrossing status for a given sample, based on the number or intensity of identified non-black6 strains (i.e. colorful bubbles).
+Additional note: StrainMapper can also be used to roughly assess the backcrossing status for a given sample, based on the number or intensity of identified non-black6 strains (i.e. colorful bubbles).